Soft Optimal Stop For 99% Guarantee

 By not targetting the best candidate, but rather a "pretty good"

-candidate, we built a strategy that guarantees 99% success.
+candidate, we built a strategy that guarantees 99% success - in fact

 Acknowledgments